 Deploying real applications is hard.
-Questions arise when there are configuration settings in the Registry, custom folders structure, or you have to deploy to a web cluster.
-In this article we look at setting up continuous delivery for a solution consisting of ASP.NET web application and Windows service to a staging and production environments using PowerShell remoting and AppVeyor CI.
+Questions arise when there are Registry settings, custom folders structure, or web clusters.
+Here we look for answers using PowerShell and AppVeyor CI.

 Matthias Marschall contributes powerful tactical information for all users of Opscode Chef, from the beginner up to expert, in his recently published book "Chef Infrastructure Automation Cookbook".
-Beginners will gain progressive knowledge using open source tools and free services.
-The expert will find a starting point automating the configuration of production applications in data centers.

 Today organizations that are on a Devops journey often end up implementing in pockets that are not scaleable.
 This article addresses some of the challenges and suggests ideas to overcome them.
-2
+3

 The Android Developer’s Cookbook is a solid reference book for mobile app developers that can serve as an authoritative guide for sound programming practices.
 A nice addition to a dev's book shelf.
 1